arkigit1/blockchainfrontend/README.md

 File Name	Functional Role
 blockchainapp.py	Contains the core Streamlit UI components, state management, and the send_transaction wrapper function. (**This file imports the w3 and contract objects from connect_contract.py).** connect_contract.py	 handles web3 setup, ABI loading, and contract instance initialization.
-MedicalDataAccess.sol	The complete Solidity source code for the governance contract. contract_abi.json	The JSON interface required for web3.py to correctly call the contract functions.
+MedicalDataAccess.sol	The complete Solidity source code for the smart contract. contract_abi.json	The JSON interface required for web3.py to correctly call the contract functions.